 The austere interior of this Franciscan basilica is a shock after the magnificent neo-Gothic facade enlivened by varying shades of coloured marble.
 Most visitors come to see the tombs of Michelangelo, Galileo and Ghiberti inside this church, but frescoes by Giotto in the chapels right of the altar are the real highlights.
 The basilica was designed by Arnolfo di Cambio between 1294 and 1385 and owes its name to a splinter of the Holy Cross donated by King Louis of France in 1258.

 Some of its frescoed chapels are much better preserved than others – Giotto's murals in the Cappella Peruzzi are in particularly poor condition.
 Those in the Cappella Bardi (1315–20) depicting scenes from the life of St Francis have fared better.
 Giotto's assistant and most loyal pupil, Taddeo Gaddi, frescoed the neighbouring Cappella Majeure and nearby Cappella Baroncelli (1332–38); the latter takes as its subject the life of the Virgin.

-Taddeo's son Agnolo painted the Cappella Castellani (1385) with delightful frescoes depicting the life of St Nicholas (later transformed into 'Santa Claus') and was also responsible for the frescoes above the altar.
+Taddeo's son Agnolo painted the Cappella Castellani (1385), with frescoes depicting the life of St Nicholas, and was also responsible for the frescoes above the altar.